Lamah scores 2 goals, FC Dallas beats DC United 4-2

 Share via Email

-FRISCO, Texas — Roland Lamah had two goals, Maximiliano Urruti scored for the fourth straight game and FC Dallas beat D.C.
-United 4-2 on Tuesday night to move into a tie for first in the Western Conference.
+FRISCO, Texas — Roland Lamah netted twice as FC Dallas responded to conceding an early goal with a burst of four to set up a 4-2 win over D.C.
+United and move into a share of top spot in the MLS Western Conference.

-Lamah's eight MLS goals have come in his past seven matches and Urruti's career-high 11 goals this season are the most by a FC Dallas player since Jeff Cunningham in 2009.
+Ian Harkes opened the scoring for the visitors in the 30th minute with his first MLS goal but Dallas took a 2-1 halftime lead after Atiba Harris' header from Victor Ulloa's corner and Lamah tapped in.

-FC Dallas (8-3-7) scored twice in the closing minutes of the first half for a 2-1 lead.
-Atiba Harris headed in Victor Ulloa's corner kick in the 41st minute for his first goal of the season.
-Lamah tapped in a loose ball seven minutes later.
+Two minutes after halftime, Maximiliano Urruti fired in a shot from an acute angle through the legs of goalkeeper Travis Worra to score his fourth goal in as many games.
+Lamah added another goal eight minutes later on a counter attack with Michael Barrios.

-Two minutes after halftime, Urruti chased down Michael Barrios' through ball near the baseline and sent a shot from a difficult angle through the legs of Travis Worra.
-Lamah added another goal eight minutes later on a counter attack with Barrios.
+Atlanta had a 4-2 win at home against the 10-man San Jose Earthquakes with Josef Martinez scoring twice.

-D.C.
-United (5-11-3), without goalkeeper Bill Hamid, lost its fifth consecutive road game.
-Rookie Ian Harkes opened the scoring in the 30th minute with his first MLS goal.
-Deshorn Brown capped the scoring in the 57th with a breakaway shot.
+Clint Dempsey scored two goals and the Seattle Sounders beat Colorado 3-1 to register their first win in a month.